patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 Connect the black wire to pin 1 (emitter) of the PN2907A.
 Connect it's pin 2 (base) to PIN_A0.
-Connect it's pin 3 (collector) to the GND bus. <a href="https://www.mouser.com/datasheet/2/68/pn2906-pm2907a-27764.pdf">According to the datasheet</a>, this transistor can sink up to 600 mA; more than enough to power the camera even with it's IR lights on.
-(Sink is another work for the place where current exits a system.)
+Connect it's pin 3 (collector) to the GND bus. <a href="https://www.mouser.com/datasheet/2/68/pn2906-pm2907a-27764.pdf">According to the datasheet</a>, this transistor can sink up to 600 mA.
+That's more than enough to power the camera even with it's IR lights on.
+(Sink is another word for the place where current exits a system.)

 ![Sinking the Camera Through the PN2907A PNP Transistor](/images/image15.jpg)